emmercm/www/src/blog/remove-unused-assets-in-metalsmith.md

 As stated in the intro, there's a number of reasons why you might want to remove unused files:

-- It reduces the size of files needed to publish.
+- It reduces the total size of files that will be uploaded.
 - Could remove old versions of files/documents that shouldn't be available anymore.
 - Could remove unused files before expensive processing (such as converting/resizing images with [`metalsmith-sharp`](https://www.npmjs.com/package/metalsmith-sharp)).

+With such little code needed you might as well take this optimization!